codepath/android_guides/Must-Have-Libraries.md

 #### Parceler and IcePick

 Note that you cannot use IcePick at the current time to save state of Parceler objects.
 See this [GitHub issue](https://github.com/frankiesardo/icepick/issues/36) for more context.
 You will need to use Parcelable objects with IcePick.
+Akatsuki on the other hand supports Parceler and custom code generation templates.

 #### ButterKnife and Parceler